 In the housing section, I may pray over family abuse, good parenting, liquor situations I see, or pray against drug use in derelict districts.

-In front of a factory I pray employees will work diligently according to Biblical principles, by another factory I may intercede for the management to seek God’s ways of doing things, etc.
+In front of a factory I pray employees will work diligently according to Biblical principles, at another factory I may intercede for the management to seek God’s ways of doing things, etc.

 I do this because I am an active person and I like to be physically involved in my prayer.
 Many men in your churches will find it hard to sit still for hours on end praying, but walking and being gripped by the degradation of their community is for many men a very real practical way to have prayer as a spiritual priority.